-Since our inception, we have worked tirelessly to grow our membership, participate in difficult conversations around agriculture, water quality, and soil health, and educate each other and our communities.
+Since our inception, we have worked tirelessly to grow our membership, participate in difficult conversations around agriculture, water quality, soil health, and climate, and educate each other and our communities.

 The partnership between the Coalition and UVM Extension’s Champlain Valley Crop, Soil & Pasture Team has proven to be a powerful alliance that has been a catalyst for action and change in Addison, Chittenden, Rutland, and Washington County farming communities.
 Many farms have begun adopting new and innovative practices that benefit the environment while proving they can also benefit the farm business.
 In addition, the Coalition has become an organization that is seen as a voice for farmers in the watershed and is often relied on to give input to governmental organizations and watershed groups.

 But that’s just the surface of our story.
 Our love for the lake, the land, and the communities we live in is embodied by each of our members.
-We invite you to learn more about what they are doing on their farms to protect water quality and soil health today and for future generations.
+We invite you to learn more about what they are doing on their farms to protect water quality, support soil health, and engage in climate smart farming today and for future generations.

 “We have a responsibility to the environment and the waterways.
 Nobody wants to pollute,” says Jon.
 “My kids and I enjoy Lake Champlain–we do a lot of swimming, fishing, and recreation.
 We want to do the kind of work that we can be proud of.”